Prathamesh-Ghatole/100-days-of-code/log.md

 **Today's Progress**: Solved Stats for DS over at IIT Madras Online Degree Programme, Studied Data Visualization with #Seaborn on Kaggle.

 **Thoughts:** Making good progress :)

 **Link to work:** N/A

+## Day 6: September 16, 2021

+**Today's Progress**: Completed Coursera Applied Data Data Science Specialization Course1, Read "Tools for Thinking about Design by Alberto Cairo"

+**Thoughts:** Opening up my view with new and fresh topics!

+**Link to work:** N/A